 |After deduction of tax, non-payment/late payment of tax (whole or part)||1.5 per month||Starts from the deduction date to the actual date of payment|

-Note: The interest should be paid by the taxpayers before filing of TDS return.
+Note: The interest should be paid by the taxpayers before the filing of the TDS return.

 “Month” is a vague term and has not been properly defined under the Income Tax Act, 1961.
 However, in many High Court Cases, the court has ordered that it should be considered as a period of thirty days, unlike the English calendar month.